Not to be missed

 The Ste Catherine Fair : the last Thursday of November, big fair in the whole city

-The rocks of the Cave of the Dwarves form an impressive gorge about 25 meters high called Erdwibalaschlucht (the parade of small women of the earth) and formed by the work of water in karst limestone.
-According to legend, these little women of the earth lived with the Erdmanala (little men of the earth) inside the Cave of the Dwarfs.
-Located at the bottom of the gorge, the cave takes on the appearance of a slit which opens into the rock wall and is continued by two hoses, all developed over fifteen meters.
+The rocks of the Cave of the Dwarves form an impressive gorge about 25 meters high called Erdwibalaschlucht (the parade of the little women of the earth) and formed by the working of water in the karst limestone.
+According to legend, these little women of the earth lived with the Erdmanala (little men of the earth) inside the Cave of the Dwarves.
+Located at the bottom of the gorge, the cave takes on the appearance of a slit that opens in the rock wall and continues through two guts, all developed over about fifteen meters.

 Above the gorge, you can access the Plateau des Nains.
-From there, there is a beautiful view of the Ill valley and the villages of Bouxwiller, Werentzhouse.
+From there, we have a beautiful view of the Ill valley and the villages of Bouxwiller, Werentzhouse.
 The place also bears the name of Erdwibalafelsen (Roche aux Fées).

 2 possible accesses:

-- park in the community of Ferrette car park (3A route de Lucelle) and take the red diamond trail along the road towards Sondersdorf.
+- park in the parking lot of the Communauté de Communes in Ferrette (3A route de Lucelle) and take the red diamond path along the road towards Sondersdorf.
 Allow 30 to 35 minutes to access the cave (1,8km).

 - park in the Keucht car park located in the forest.
-Take the direction of Sondersdorf and, a little before the exit of the village, take on your left the forest path indicated by a wooden sign "Sentier des Nains".
-Continue to the car park located a few hundred meters further.
-From the car park, allow 15-20 minutes of walking on a beautiful path accessible by 4X4 stroller.
+Take the direction of Sondersdorf and, a little before leaving the village, take the forest path on your left indicated by a wooden sign "Sentier des Nains".
+Continue to the car park located a few hundred meters further on.
+From the car park, count 15-20min walk on a beautiful path accessible by 4X4 stroller.

-Le Sundgau, Sud Alsace, Paradis du vélo, is above all a series of routes where pleasure and discovery go hand in hand.
-We offer nearly 300 km of marked discovery circuits allowing you, in complete serenity, to explore one of the most beautiful regions of Alsace, authentic, mysterious and unspoiled by mass tourism.
+Sundgau, South Alsace, Cycling Paradise, it is above all a set of routes where pleasure and discovery go hand in hand.
+We offer nearly 300 km of marked discovery tours allowing you, in all serenity, to explore one of the most beautiful regions of Alsace, authentic, mysterious and preserved from mass tourism.